visgl/deck.gl/dev-docs/RFCs/v6.1/improved-lnglat-projection-rfc.md

 * Center Point Selection - should we let the user decide using `coordinateOrigin`.
 Should we have it default to viewport center.
 Or both?

 * Support `Float64Array`? - An interesting side investigation would be looking at JavaScript's native `Float64Array`, to understand how these values break down into 32 bit pieces and how they can be accessed from shaders.

+* Consider Deprecating `COORDINATE_SYSTEM.LNGLAT_OFFSETS`.
+Seems this mode is not very useful other than for performance benefits.
+Not aware of any data sets that are natively encoded in lnglat offsets.
+Might as well drop this mode to clean up both code as well as our coordinate system concepts.